 Serverless compute

-With the Serverless compute version of the Databricks platform architecture, the compute layer exists in the AWS account of Databricks rather than the customer’s AWS account.
+With the serverless compute version of the Databricks platform architecture, the compute layer exists in your Databricks account rather than your AWS account.

-Serverless compute is supported for use with Databricks SQL.
-Admins can create serverless SQL warehouses (formerly SQL endpoints) that enable instant compute and are managed by Databricks. serverless SQL warehouses use compute clusters in the AWS account of Databricks.
+Databricks SQL Serverless supports serverless compute.
+Workspace admins can create serverless SQL warehouses that enable instant compute and are managed by Databricks.
+Serverless SQL warehouses use compute clusters in your Databricks account.
 Use them with Databricks SQL queries just like you normally would with the original customer-hosted SQL warehouses, which are now called classic SQL warehouses.

 You can upgrade a pro or classic SQL warehouse to a serverless SQL warehouse or a classic SQL warehouse to a pro SQL warehouse.
 You can also downgrade from serverless to pro or classic.

-For a list of regions that support serverless SQL warehouses, see Databricks clouds and regions.
+For regional support, see Databricks clouds and regions.

 Databricks operates out of a control plane and a data plane: